 We recognise and value the interest, support and involvement of the parents in their children's mathematical development and keep them up to date with any developments in this area.
 We actively encourage parents to help their children in learning mathematical facts and skills, through formal and informal meetings as well as leaflets and booklets.
-Home learning is also set to consolidate schoolwork and encourage involvement of parents.
-All Key Stage 2 children have access to TimesTables Rockstars, Purple Mash and Mathletics from home and home learning for mathematics is set through these platforms in Key Stage 2.
-The parents have an opportunity at the beginning of each academic year and during parent consultations to learn and discuss how home learning can help their involvement in their child's mathematical development.
+Homework is also set to consolidate schoolwork and encourage involvement of parents.
+The parents have an opportunity at the beginning of each academic year and during parent consultations to learn and discuss how homework can help their involvement in their child's mathematical development.